-Da Silva's father was against education and believed supporting the family was more important.
-His son didn't learn to read until age ten and began working fulltime at 12.
+Lula da Silva's father was against education and believed supporting the family was more important, so Lula da Silva didn't learn to read until age 10.

-First wife, Maria, died of hepatitis in her eight month of pregnancy along with the child.
+His first wife died of hepatitis in her eighth month of pregnancy along with the child.

-Unhappy with the lack political representation of the working class in Brazil he decided to get involved in politics.
+Unhappy with the lack of political representation of the working class in Brazil, he decided to get involved in politics.

-Da Silva is a founding member of Brazil's only socialist political party, Partido dos Trabalhadores, The Workers' Party.
+Lula da Silva is a founding member of Partido dos Trabalhadores, the Workers' Party.

 Regularly gives speeches about his belief that global institutions such as the United Nations and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world's population lives.

-Longtime friend of Fidel Castro; visited him in September 2003.
+He was a longtime friend of former Cuban leader Fidel Castro and visited him in September 2003.
 Castro backed all of his presidential runs.

 1966 - Becomes a metalworker and is active in the metalworkers union.